dave-cao/WaterMark/README.md

 4. Now upload the image you want to watermark.
 If it's only a single image then click `Upload Image`.
 If it's multiple, you can go for the `Batch Upload`.

-    - If you go for the `Upload Image` option, you will be presented with a clickable image your upload.
+    - If you go for the `Upload Image` option, you will be presented with a clickable image of your upload.
 Click the image and a preview of your watermark will be presented to you.
         - ![Image preview eg](img/image1.png)
     - If you want to save your watermark, another button should appear at the button.
 Simply click it and your image will be saved suffixed with `_watermarked`.
         - ![save button](img/image2.png)